ZDQ8230/Fintech-assignment-1/README.md

 ### *What is the competitive advantage of Bambu ?*

 #### Licensing:
-Bambu works with institutional clients who already has the liscence to do investment advisory in various country.
-This eases their regulatory difficulties.
+Bambu works with institutional clients who already has the licence to do investment advisory in various country.
+This enables them to expand easily.

 #### Easy to work with:
 Bambu is designed so that non-programming backgorund users can easily develop their platform.
 Bambu also provides API library.
 This allows clients to add innovative features into their platform without diificulties.